apache/ignite/modules/compatibility/README.txt

-GridGain Compatibility Tests
+Ignite Compatibility Tests
 ------------------------

-Special module contains testing framework which provides methods for testing backward compatibility.
+Special module contains testing framework which provides methods for testing backward compatibility when upgrading to newer version with enabled persistence.
-It allows to start GridGain-cluster in multiversion mode.
-It means that nodes with different build version is allowed to join topology.